Pflugerville, Texas: Community development

-The beginnings of a community did not develop until after the Civil War.
+The beginnings of the community did not develop until after the Civil War.

 During the 1870s, a school and Lutheran church were established at the settlement.
 The first commercial business in the community was a general store built by Louis Bohls in 1890.
-Two local organizations, the German-American Mutual Assistance Foundation, to insure residents against natural disasters; and "Pflugerville Schuetzen und Kegel Verein," a shooting and bowling club, were started.
+Two local organizations, the German-American Mutual Assistance Foundation, to insure residents against natural disasters; and "Pflugerville Schützen und Kegel Verein," a shooting and bowling club, were started.
 Pflugerville's post office opened in 1893, with Louis Bohls serving as its first postmaster.